General Robert E. Lee’s Birthday is State Holiday in some southern states.

-After the (corrected from death) wounded of Joseph Johnson in the Battle of Seven Pines, June 1st 1862 Lee became the commander of the army, which he renamed Army of Northern Virginia, his opportunity to lead an army in the field.
+On June 1st 1862, after the Battle of Seven Pines wounded Joseph Johnson, Lee became the commander of the army.
+He renamed it the Army of Northern Virginia.
+This was his opportunity to lead an army in the field.

 Lee’s fame soared when he beat back McLellan out of Virginia in a a series of battles.
 Subsequently he pushed back into Maryland and Pennsylvania to the battle of Gettysburg in the summer of 1863.
 The Confederates suffered great losses and were beaten back.
 McLellan flinched and did not finish the job allowing the war to continue.
 On February 6, 1865, Lee was appointed General in Chief of the Armies of the Confederate States.

 After four years of death and destruction, on April 9th 1865 Robert E. Lee met Ulysses S. Grant at Appomattox, Virginia, where the generals ended their battles.
 Lee told his comrades, “Go home and be good Americans”.

 While Lee held slavery to be an evil institution, he also saw some benefit to blacks held in slavery.
 While Lee helped assist individual slaves to freedom in Liberia, and provided for their emancipation in his own will, he believed the enslaved should be eventually freed in a general way only at some unspecified future date as a part of God’s purpose.
 Slavery for Lee was a moral and religious issue, and not one that would yield to political solutions.